Paul and I went to NYC– to see the kitchen worktop that has invisible induction burners HIDDEN IN the countertop.

 Weirdly, this is not fine with me.

-It’s even LESS FINE since hearing from more than one reader that it happened to them… both, shortly after install, and one woman had bad discoloration on the counter prior to it cracking.
+It’s even LESS FINE since hearing from a reader that it happened to them… shortly after install, and she had discoloration on the counter prior to it cracking… if you are going to do the after-market undercounter, be sure to choose a dark stone, also fyi, no quartz or anything but real stone.

 Also with the under-counter units– they are huge!
-A regular drop-in induction cooktop is so streamlined, it takes up nearly no room; but for the under-counter units, you are going to need to sacrifice a good amount of space in the cabinet it is going in.
+A top drop-in induction cooktop is so streamlined, it takes up nearly no room; but for the under-counter units, you are going to need to sacrifice the top third of space in the cabinet it is going in.

-Lastly, with hidden induction, you need to glue silicone rings to your pots.
+Lastly, you need to glue silicone rings to your pots.
+(NOT a requirement with regular induction, just hidden).
 This sounds… grungy?
-Or I guess you can have a separate silicone mat that goes between, but I am trying to have LESS crap and total CONVENIENCE– I don’t want more to store and another thing to clean… and all of this is unnecessary with a traditional drop-in induction cooktop.
+You can have a separate silicone mat that goes between, but I am trying to have LESS crap and total CONVENIENCE– I don’t want more to store and another thing to clean… and all of this is unnecessary with a traditional drop-in induction cooktop.

 previous blog posts about induction: